xcube-dev/xcube/docs/source/serverdevguide.md

 ### TODO - describe API context object

 - Provide the runtime state of a server extension.
-- Are created and updated from a server extension’s configuration.
+- Are created and updated from a server configuration changes.
 - Are optional.
 Some server extensions don’t require a context object.
   By default, the context object is null.
 - Typically, provide access (= Python API) to the resources served by the